 Our ability to compete effectively depends upon our ability to attract and retain executives and other key employees, including people in technical, marketing, sales and research positions.
-Competition for experienced employees, particularly for persons with specialized skills, can be intenses.
-BD's ability to recruit sund depend on a number of factors, including compensation and benefits, work location and work environment.
+Competition for experienced employees, particularly for persons with specialized skills, can be intense.
+BD's ability to recruit such talent will depend on a number of factors, including compensation and benefits, work location and work environment.
 If we cannot effectively recruit and retain qualified executives and employees, our business could be adversely affected.